-30 | Is legal aid or other public funding available for class actions?
+30 Is legal aid or other public funding available for class actions?

-With respect to a petition for an order for provisional seizure prior to the SQCO Action, the National Consumer Affairs Centre of Japan may provide security in place of an SQCO to prevent financial problems from discouraging the SQCO from filing such petition (article 10(vii) of the National Consumer Affairs Centre of Japan, an Incorporated Administrative Agency Act).
+With respect to a petition for an order for provisional seizure prior to the SQCO action, the National Consumer Affairs Centre of Japan may provide security in place of an SQCO to prevent financial problems from discouraging the SQCO from filing the petition (article 10(vii) of the Act on National Consumer Affairs Centre of Japan).
 There is no other official legal aid available, and, although private third-party funding is not prohibited under Japanese law, it is not common.